sequentialread/password-manager/ReadMe.md

  That means if you happen to make conflicting changes, there is no real conflict resolution.
 The latest one wins.

-## Encryption Key User Interface Disclaimer
+## Encryption Key Seed User Interface Disclaimer

 You are allowed to use whatever seed you want for your AES key.
-If you pick a weak seed and get hacked, that is your fault.
+If you pick a weak easy-to-guess seed and get hacked, that is your fault.
 The application warned you about it.
 It was even red, bold and underlined!

-The application includes a timestamp + mouse-movement + SHA256 + `crypto.getRandomValues()` based entropy generator to create a secure passphrase, encoded in base 8192 as 4 english words.
+The application includes a timestamp + mouse-movement + SHA256 + `window.crypto.getRandomValues()` based entropy generator to create a secure passphrase with 52 bits of information, encoded in base 8192 as 4 english words.
 An example:

-`motel behave sits parcel`
+`none typed glazed cow`

-Assuming the attacker had access to the ciphertext, they would have to guess a 1 in 2^53 Scrypt hash.
-The scrypt parameters used are:
+Assuming the brute-force attacker had access to the ciphertext, they would have to guess a 1 in 2^53 scrypt hash.
+(1 in ~4500000000000000) The scrypt parameters used are:

 ```
 N = 16384  // CPU and Memory cost factor.